cauz-santos/Training/Day 6. Diversity and Structure Analysis with SNPs.md

 ### Input Data

-We will work with a VCF file already filtered during Day 5 (e.g., for depth, quality, missingness, and minor allele frequency).
+We will work with a VCF file already filtered (e.g., for depth, quality, missingness, and minor allele frequency).

 - `my_filtered_variants.vcf.gz` — High-quality, biallelic SNP dataset